Program and courses Health, Wellbeing and Society track

 - Classes are taught in small, interactive work groups with excellent individual thesis supervision.

-- Community-building activities throughout the program, like guest lecturers, simulation, serious gaming and study trips will ensure cohesion in the programs cohort.
+- Community-building activities throughout the program, like guest lecturers, simulation, serious gaming and study trips ensure cohesion in the programs cohort.

 Related Master’s programs